-The intersection of the social determinants of health causes these conditions to shift and change over time and across the life span, impacting the health of individuals, groups and communities in different ways (Ministry of Health and Long-Term Care, 2018).
+The intersection of the social determinants of health causes these conditions to shift and change over time and across the life span, impacting the health of individuals, groups and communities in different ways.

-Everyone is affected by the social determinants of health may affect many of your patients.
+The social determinants of health may affect many of your patients.
 Some of your patients may struggle with issues such as making ends meet, accessing healthy food to eat or navigating government assistance programs.
 It's important to be aware of the resources that exist to be able support your patients with all of their underlying health needs.

-The Community Health Prosperity Program assists patients across Niagara to increase their overall health and wellness through improved access to community services.
-Health promoters and a financial advisor identify the needs of the patient with the goal of determining if health is affecting wealth or if wealth is affecting health.
+The Community Health Prosperity program helps patients across Niagara increase their health and wellness through improved access to community services.
+Health promoters and a financial advisor identify the needs of the patient to find out if health is affecting wealth or if wealth is affecting health.
 Needs include health equity, social, financial and legal.
 From there, health promoters help to navigate to appropriate programs and services.

-Through your referral to the Community Health Prosperity program, your patients become connected at no-cost with supports in the follow areas:
+Through your referral to the Community Health Prosperity program, your patients become connected at no-cost with supports, including:

-All patients will remain under the primary care of their already rostered physician.
-However, they will have a coordinated care plan created as a client of the Community Health Prosperity which can be reviewed through Clinical Connect.
+All patients remain under the primary care of their already rostered physician.
+They will have a coordinated care plan created as a client of the program which can be reviewed through Clinical Connect.

-The coordinated care plan is a tool created through Health Quality Ontario, which becomes a fluid document of all community resources that have become affiliated with the patient and the goals of the patient that each service and program are working collaboratively with the patient to achieve.
+The coordinated care plan is a tool created through Health Quality Ontario.
+The plan is a fluid document of all community resources that have become affiliated with the patient, and the goals of the patient that each service and program are working collaboratively with the patient to achieve.